From Coughlin to Carlson: Americans can again hear foreign propaganda at home.

 2. The Crimean Peninsula belongs to Russia.

+Carlson refers to the Crimean Peninsula, which the U.S. recognizes as part of Ukraine, as Russian territory.[5]
 In a Feb.
-23, 2023 segment, Carlson said there was "no limit" to U.S. involvement in Ukraine, using the goal of retaking Crimea to portray the U.S., Ukraine and NATO as the aggressors in this situation.[5]
-This further mirrors talking points of Putin, who has maintained that the "special operation" was an act of self-defense.
+23, 2023 segment, he said there was "no limit" to U.S. involvement in Ukraine, portraying the goal of retaking Crimea as an act of aggression and Ukraine and NATO as the aggressors.[6]
+This further mirrors Kremlin talking points, which have maintained that the "special operation" is an act of self-defense.

 4. Sanctions are tanking the European and U.S. economies.